Stone Age Animals Living in a Space Age World

 As big as these cities are, in the grand scheme of human history they’re brand new.

-To break it down simply, we’ve been farmers for about 5% of human history, and we’ve been living in large cities for about 1% of human history.
 If the whole of human existence was 1 day, we’ve been living in cities for about 14 minutes.

 We are essentially a stone age people living in a space age world, no different physiologically than our hunter gatherer ancestors.
 Unless you count rampant levels of obesity and chronic illness.